jwplayer/ott-web-app/platforms/web/docs/build-from-source.md

 ## Env Variables

 To allow for adjustments to be made at compile time, there are several env variables that get replaced during [vite compile](https://vitejs.dev/guide/env-and-mode.html#env-variables).
-These values are then de facto constants, which means code optimizations can remove unused code such as if/else checks using them.
+These values are then defacto constants, which means code optimizations can remove unused code such as if/else checks using them.

 For non-sensitive values, you can add them directly to the appropriate .env file for each mode.

-For sensitive values, if building with GitHub actions we recommend using [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and setting them in the [build action environment](https://docs.github.com/en/actions/learn-github-actions/variables).
+For sensitive values, if building with github actions we recommend using [github secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and setting them in the [build action environment](https://docs.github.com/en/actions/learn-github-actions/variables).
 You can see an example of how these are used in our [Firebase Live / Preview actions.](https://github.com/jwplayer/ott-web-app/blob/develop/.github/workflows/firebase-live.yml#L14)

 If building manually, you can create an .env.[mode].local file and add the values there.
 These files are git ignored which will prevent leaking your secrets to version control.

-> Note: env variables must begin with the 'APP_' prefix. or they are ignored by our vite configuration.
+> Note: env variables must begin with the 'APP\_' prefix or they are ignored by our vite configuration.

 ### APP_DEFAULT_CONFIG_SOURCE